 The competitive landscape of the market has been analyzed in the report, along with the detailed profiles of the major players operating in the industry.
 Some of these players are:

-A significant increase in the adoption of online video streaming channels, such as YouTube Premium, Netflix, and Amazon Prime Video, represents one of the key drivers for the global Smart TV market.
+A significant increase in the adoption of online video streaming channels, such as YouTube Premium, Netflix, and Amazon Prime Video, represents one of the key factors driving the global smart TV market.

-Sudden outbreak of the COVID-19 pandemic had led to the increase in the demand of smart TV sets for indoor entertainment purposes due to the implementation of stringent lockdown regulations across several nations.
+Sudden outbreak of the COVID-19 pandemic has led to the increase in the demand of smart TV sets for indoor entertainment purposes due to the implementation of stringent lockdown regulations across several nations.

-On the basis of the screen size, the market has been bifurcated into below 32 inches, 32 to 45 inches, 46 to 55 inches, 56 to 65 inches, and above 65 Inches.
-Currently, 46 to 55 inches sized screen accounts for the majority of the market share.
+Based on the screen size, the global smart TV market has been bifurcated into below 32 inches, 32 to 45 inches, 46 to 55 inches, 56 to 65 inches, and above 65 Inches.
+Currently, 46 to 55 inches sized screen accounts for the majority of the total market share.

-On the basis of the screen type, the market has been divided into flat and curved.
-Among these, flat screen TV represents the largest segment.
+Based on the screen type, the global smart TV market can be divided into flat and curved.
+Among these, flat screen TV currently represents the largest segment.

-On the basis of the technology, the market has been segmented into liquid crystal display (LCD), light emitting diode (LED), organic light emitting diode (OLED), and quantum dot light emitting diode (QLED).
-At present, light emitting diode (LED) exhibits a clear dominance in the market.
+Based on the technology, the global smart TV market has been categorized into liquid crystal display (LCD), light emitting diode (LED), organic light emitting diode (OLED), and quantum dot light emitting diode (QLED), where light emitting diode (LED) exhibits a clear dominance in the market.

-On the basis of the platform, the market has been divided into Android, Roku, WebOS, Tizen OS, iOS, MyHomeScreen, and others.
-At present, Android holds the largest segment.
+Based on the platform, the global smart TV market has been segmented into Android, Roku, WebOS, Tizen OS, iOS, MyHomeScreen, and others, where Android currently holds the largest segment.

-On the basis of the application, the market has been segmented into residential and commercial.
-At present, the residential sector represents the largest market share.
+Based on the application, the global smart TV market can be divided segmented into residential and commercial.
+Among these, the residential sector represents the largest market share.

-The key companies in the global Smart TV market are LG Electronics, Inc., Samsung Electronics Co.
+Some of the major players in the global smart TV market include LG Electronics, Inc., Samsung Electronics Co.
 Ltd., Sony Corporation, Panasonic Corporation, Vizio Inc., Apple Inc., Hisense Group Co.
 Ltd., Koninklijke Philips NV, TCL Corporation, Insignia Systems Inc., Haier Group Corporation, Hitachi Ltd., and Westinghouse Electric Corporation.